astropy/astropy/docs/coordinates/solarsystem.rst

 Precision of the Built-In Ephemeris
 ===================================

-The algorithm for calcuting positions and velocities for planets other than Earth used by ERFA_ is due to J.L.
+The algorithm for calculating positions and velocities for planets other than Earth used by ERFA_ is due to J.L.
 Simon, P. Bretagnon, J. Chapront,
 M. Chapront-Touze, G. Francou and J. Laskar (Bureau des Longitudes, Paris, France).
 From comparisons with JPL ephemeris DE102, they quote the maximum